|

 The lecture is very loosely based on these two books:

 The lecture will be a bit heterogeneous, as we are trying to cover a broad range of topics.
-However, we cut short on scheduling theory and the deeper mathematics, as this is covered in the lecture on quantitative methods of operating system construction.
+However, we cut short on scheduling theory and the deeper mathematics, as this is covered in the lecture on scheduling theory.
 Slides

 Exercises